BhanuPrakashDavuluru/BhanuPrakashDavuluru/README.md

-### Hello, I'm D. Bhanu Prakash 👋
+### Hello, I'm D Bhanu Prakash 👋

-I'm a B.Tech student from India specializing in Artificial Intelligence and Data Science.
  I am passionate about leveraging technology to solve real-world problems and am currently expanding my knowledge in the exciting world of **Blockchain software development**.

 My journey on GitHub is focused on building a strong portfolio of projects and collaborating with the developer community.